 Also filling the pages of Holy Women Icons are the queer feminist theological forerunners Mary Daly, author of revolutionary texts like Beyond God the Father and The Church and the Second Sex.
-Then there's sensual biblical dancer from the Song of Songs, the Shulamite, whose lover was, indeed, a woman.
+Then there’s a sensual biblical dancer from the Song of Songs, the Shulamite, whose lover was, indeed, a woman.
 Painting and writing about these queer holy women is one way of redeeming and reclaiming a faith and spirituality that is often taken from queer people in the name of “right religion.”

 Similarly, tremendous allies, such as Maya Angelou and Martha Graham also grace the pages of my book, dancing and reaching across my canvases in acts of grace and affirmation.
 And there are queer women and allies embodied in the many commissions I’ve painted in honor of ordinations, births, graduations, and other important life events.